Sai-Roopesh/novel-summarizer/readme.md

 The server processes each PDF in a background task.
 Extracted text chunks are saved to a local SQLite database (`db.sqlite3`) before embeddings are stored in Chroma.
+Queries go through a conversational retrieval chain so follow-up questions can reference earlier answers.
+Pass the returned `chat_id` back to `/ask` to keep context across messages.